tlswg/tls13-spec/draft-ietf-tls-tls13.md

 one way, it is not possible to compute traffic keys from prior to a key change (forward secrecy).

-TLS does not provide security for data which is communicated after a traffic secret is compromised i.e., post-compromise security/future secrecy/backward secrecy with respect to the traffic secret.
-Indeed, an attacker who learns a traffic secret can compute all future traffic secrets.
+TLS does not provide security for data which is communicated on a connection after a traffic secret of that connection is compromised i.e., post-compromise security/future secrecy/backward secrecy with respect to the traffic secret.
+Indeed, an attacker who learns a traffic secret can compute all future traffic secrets on that connection.
 Systems which want such guarantees need to do a fresh handshake and establish a new session key with an (EC)DHE exchange.

 The reader should refer to {{RECORD}} for analysis of the TLS record layer.